-Here’s an easy and quick method that shows how to clean silver naturally and in about 5 minutes.
-Use to clean silverware, serving pieces & more!
+Here’s an easy and quick method that shows how to clean silver naturally in about 5 minutes, and without harmful chemicals.

-Several years ago, I inherited a set of vintage twin silver urns or as they are sometimes called, ice buckets.
-They belonged to my in-laws and when I brought them home, they were dirty and tarnished.
-I briefly considered leaving them as is but that thought was short-lived.
+Several years ago, I inherited a set of vintage twin silver urns, or as they are sometimes called, ice buckets.
+They belonged to my in-laws, and when I brought them home, they were dirty and tarnished.
+So, I briefly considered leaving them as is, but that thought was short-lived.
 I know it’s trendy to display tarnished silver, but I just couldn’t.
-Call me crazy but I wanted them to be shiny and clean.
-Here’s the method I used…
+Call me crazy, but I wanted them to be shiny and clean.

-- Place a piece of aluminum foil at the bottom of your kitchen sink, and fill the basin with HOT water.
+- Cover your kitchen sink with aluminum foil, and fill the basin with HOT water.

 - Add 1/2 cup kosher salt and 1/2 cup baking soda.
 Swish the water around until the salt and soda are dissolved.

-- Drop your silver pieces into the water.
+- Then drop your silver pieces into the water.

 - Allow your silver to soak for 3 – 5 minutes.